 - The extra racks can be slid out to create room for large meals to be cooked.

-- It gives you an option to use the charcoal grate for charcoal-powered cooking.
+- It gives you the option to use the charcoal grate for charcoal-powered cooking.
 The instant propane igniter makes it easy to light the wood or charcoal used.

 - The welding technology used on the smoker’s ¼ steel is of great quality and top-notch.
 This makes it rust-free and prevents corrosion.